HOW TO HANDLE THAT WAYWARD CHILD

 May the Lord strengthen you as you persevere in hope for the miraculous transformation of your son or daughter.
 May the Lord keep your children safe, guide them and make them brave as they make decisions about their lives.
 And may the Lord touch and melt their stubborn heart to be docile again, in Jesus name.
 Amen.

-One thought on “HOW TO HANDLE THAT WAYWARD CHILD
+1 thoughts on “HOW TO HANDLE THAT WAYWARD CHILD

 Leave a Reply